A Hunting Tradition

 - No bait sites are farther than 40km (25 miles) from camp.

 - Type of vehicle required to access bait sites varies but most can be accessed with a truck.
-Some terrain is rough and expect a few branches to rub on the side of your vehicle
+Some terrain is rough and expect a few branches to rub on the side of your vehicle.
+Atv or side by side are also a great option.

 - Generally a hunter will sit on one site for 3 days before being moved.
 Wind direction may also necessitate a move.